 What to wear when it's hot outside

-HOT HOT HOT ...
-You will not have missed it recently: it is summer.
-An unadulterated Dutch summer, whimsical as - a metaphor in a metaphor :-) - a Dutch summer.
-Especially in recent years we have seen, this global warming isn't subtle about it with insanely hot outliers.
-Man, what heat.
+HOT HOT HOT...
+You have probably noticed: it is summer.
+An unadulterated Dutch summer, as whimsical as a Dutch summer can be.
+Especially in recent years we have seen, this global warming isn't subtle about its presence with insanely hot outliers.
 If you thought you had your summer wardrobe in order, it really turns out not to be enough to survive this weather after all.
-Time for a little research; what we can do (or don't do) dress-wise to bravely face the summer heat smelling fresh and looking dignified.
+And thus it is time for a little bit of research; what we can do (or don't do) dress-wise to bravely face the summer heat while smelling fresh and looking dignified.

 THE HEAT IS ON